Institutional Trust in New Zealand Pre/Post COVID-19 Pandemic

 These provisos aside, we find evidence for continued average confidence in science, with some evidence for a continued downward shift in trust for the NZ police.

-Next, we formally model change over time using generalised estimating equations (GEE).
-They models take into account uncertainties from multiple imputation.
+Next, we formally model change over time using generalised estimating equations (GEE), taking into account uncertainties from multiple imputation.
 We employ survey weights to recover population estimates.

 Results for average responses.